 Driving out to Florence for a springtime getaway is an Oregon tradition.
 As the days get longer, it's a chance to take in fresh ocean air, feel the cold sand on your feet and relax with only the sound of the ocean waves to keep you company.
-While you'll want to be sure to pack plenty of layers (there's a reason why we call our beaches the coast, after all), this is a quintessential Oregon trip not to be missed.Playing on the beach in Florence by Melanie Griffin
+While you'll want to be sure to pack plenty of layers (there's a reason why we call our beaches the coast, after all), this is a quintessential Oregon trip not to be missed.

 From Eugene - Springfield, drive west on Highway 126.
 The drive is approximately 60 miles and you can take your time, stopping at wayside hikes to discover waterfalls, a historic covered bridge and roadside farm stands while you pass through the tiny towns of Noti, Walton and Mapleton.

 When you arrive in Florence, head to Historic Old Town Florence.
 Bay Street will be waiting for you with rows of shops and restaurants on the Siuslaw riverfront.
 Check out the local movie theater for independent films, Hollywood hits and performing arts features.
-There are many art galleries and some worthy history museums to explore.Crab Chowder at Novelli's on the docks by Melanie Griffin
+There are also many art galleries and antique stores to explore.

-Here are a few springtime highlights to put on your Florence "must-do" list:
+Here are a few springtime highlights to put on your Florence must-do list: